citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `disk_encryption_set` (Attributes) The configuration for Disk Encryption Set (DES).
 The DES must be in the same subscription and region as your resources.
 If your master image is encrypted with a DES, use the same DES when creating this machine catalog.
 When using a DES, if you later disable the key with which the corresponding DES is associated in Azure, you can no longer power on the machines in this catalog or add machines to it. (see [below for nested schema](#nestedatt--provisioning_scheme--azure_machine_config--disk_encryption_set))
 - `enroll_in_intune` (Boolean) Specify whether to enroll machines in Microsoft Intune.
 Use this property only when `identity_type` is set to `AzureAD`.
 - `license_type` (String) Windows license type used to provision virtual machines in Azure at the base compute rate.
 License types include: `Windows_Client` and `Windows_Server`.
-- `machine_profile` (Attributes) The name of the virtual machine template that will be used to identify the default value for the tags, virtual machine size, boot diagnostics, host cache property of OS disk, accelerated networking and availability zone.<br />Required when identity_type is set to `AzureAD` (see [below for nested schema](#nestedatt--provisioning_scheme--azure_machine_config--machine_profile))
+- `machine_profile` (Attributes) The name of the virtual machine or template spec that will be used to identify the default value for the tags, virtual machine size, boot diagnostics, host cache property of OS disk, accelerated networking and availability zone.<br />Required when identity_type is set to `AzureAD` (see [below for nested schema](#nestedatt--provisioning_scheme--azure_machine_config--machine_profile))
 - `use_azure_compute_gallery` (Attributes) Use this to place prepared image in Azure Compute Gallery.
 Required when `storage_type = Azure_Ephemeral_OS_Disk`. (see [below for nested schema](#nestedatt--provisioning_scheme--azure_machine_config--use_azure_compute_gallery))
 - `use_managed_disks` (Boolean) Indicate whether to use Azure managed disks for the provisioned virtual machine.
 - `vda_resource_group` (String) Designated resource group where the VDA VMs will be located on Azure.